 You just spent $250,000 on your next mobile application.
-You hired the best developers to optimize the most cutting edge functionality available to make your app stand apart from your competitors.
-You give them plenty of time to work, deciding not to rush things.
+It started with hiring the best mobile app development team to optimize the most cutting-edge functionality available to make your app stand apart from your competitors.
+Your mobile app development team had plenty of time to work, and as a result, decided not to rush things.
 A week before the big deployment the marketing department starts a massive media blitz, advertising is in full force with targeted ads to the most interested audiences.
 You spend more money promoting your product as you did developing it.

 As anticipated, hundreds of thousands of eager users download your app.

 Then disaster strikes.